OneDeuxTriSeiGo/nullpo.dev/ENGL3764/VimTutorial.md

 [s] Sentence
 ```

-This swaps the case of the entire sentence to title case.

 ---

+This creates a comment block around a bracketed block using the comment style of
+the current file's language.
+This is a very useful when quickly enabling and
+disabling debugging code.

 ![commentout](https://jacoblambda.github.io/jacoblambda/ENGL3764/commentout.svg)